Sikkim

 The Kingdom of Sikkim was founded by the Namgyal dynasty in the 17th century.
 It was ruled by Buddhist priest-kings known as the Chogyal.
-It became a princely state of British India in 1890.
-Following Indian independence, Sikkim continued its protectorate status with the Union of India after 1947, and the Republic of India after 1950.
+It became a princely state of the British Indian Empire in 1890.
+Following Indian independence, Sikkim continued its protectorate status with the Union of India after 1947 and the Republic of India after 1950.
 It enjoyed the highest literacy rate and per capita income among Himalayan states.
 In 1973, anti-royalist riots took place in front of the Chogyal's palace.
-In 1975, after the Indian Army took over the city of Gangtok, a referendum was held that led to the dissolution of the monarchy and Sikkim joining India as its 22nd state.
+In 1975, after the Indian Army took over the city of Gangtok, a referendum was held that led to the dissolution of the monarchy and Sikkim's joining India as its 22nd state.

 Modern Sikkim is a multiethnic and multilingual Indian state.
-The official languages of the state are English, Nepali, Sikkimese and Lepcha.
-Additional official languages include Gurung, Limbu, Magar, Mukhia, Newari, Rai, Sherpa and Tamang for the purpose of preservation of culture and tradition in the state.
-English is taught in schools and used in government documents.
-The predominant religions are Hinduism and Vajrayana Buddhism.
+The predominant religion is Hinduism, with a significant Vajrayana Buddhist minority.
 Sikkim's economy is largely dependent on agriculture and tourism.
 As of 2019, the state had the fifth-smallest GDP among Indian states, although it is also among the fastest-growing.

-Sikkim achieved its ambition to convert its agriculture to fully organic between 2003 and 2016, and became the first state in India to achieve this distinction.
-It is also among India's most environmentally conscious states, having banned plastic water bottles "in any government functions and meetings" and polystyrene products (throughout the state).

 Toponymy

-The origin theory of the name Sikkim is that it is a combination of two Limbu words: su, which means "new", and khyim, which means "palace" or "house".
-The Tibetan name for Sikkim is Drenjong (Wylie-transliteration: 'bras ljongs), which means "valley of rice", while the Bhutias call it Beyul Demazong, which means '"the hidden valley of rice".
+The name Sikkim is believed to be a combination of the Limbu words su "new" and khyim "palace" or "house".
+The Tibetan name for Sikkim is Drenjong (འབྲས་ལྗོངས, Wylie transliteration: 'bras ljongs), which means "valley of rice", while the Bhutias call it Beyul Demazong, which means "the hidden valley of rice".
 According to folklore, after establishing Rabdentse as his new capital, Bhutia king Tensung Namgyal built a palace and asked his Limbu Queen to name it.
 The Lepcha people, the original inhabitants of Sikkim, called it Nye-mae-el, meaning "paradise".
 In historical Indian literature, Sikkim is known as Indrakil, the garden of the war god Indra.

 History

 The Lepchas are considered to be the earliest inhabitants of Sikkim.
 However the Limbus and the Magars also lived in the inaccessible parts of West and South districts as early as the Lepchas perhaps lived in the East and North districts.
-The Buddhist saint Padmasambhava, also known as Guru Rinpoche, is said to have passed through the land in the 8th century.
+The Buddhist saint Padmasambhava, also known as Guru Rinpoche, passed through the land in the 8th century.
 The Guru is reported to have blessed the land, introduced Buddhism, and foretold the era of monarchy that would arrive in Sikkim centuries later.